gospodarka-przestrzenna/pankus/docs/source/tables/point.rst

    :header-rows: 1

    Field name,Field type,Description
-   point,TEXT,area placement
+   point,TEXT,point placement
-   id,INT,ID number
+   id,INT,ID number of the point
-   od_id,INT,ID number of computation area (if it's given)
+   od_id,INT,ID number of computation area (if the point serves as one)